 More Effective

 Feedback Loops.
-Anna adds a client questionnaire to the close-out process for each project, including a request for testimonials.
+Anna adds a client questionnaire to her close-out process for each project, including a request for testimonials.

 Continuing Education.
-While Anna has some experience in top-to-bottom visual identity work, she wants to do more of this valuable work, and realizes that she can improve her skill-set here.
+Anna has some experience in top-to-bottom visual identity work, and she wants to do more of this valuable work.
+But she also realizes that she can improve her skill-set here.
 She enrolls in an online course taught by a reputable instructor to help her level up.

 More Connected